 Business-to-Business channels, such as insurance, capture the market demands of national customers.
 These customers place significant value on ALD's nationwide brand, service standardization and delivery footprint - an important aspect of competitive strategy when one considers that the market for service providers is fragmented.
 Jobs for franchisees are sourced by Corporate from insurance companies using a centralized processing system.
 Important to note is that national channel jobs executed by Corporate locations are not counted in the Group's Business-to-Business sales.
-Hence the 11% growth of Business-to-Business sales understates the contribution of insurance relationships for Network Sales.
+Hence the 6% growth of Business-to-Business sales understates the contribution of insurance relationships for Network Sales.

 Finally, Sales of Franchise Units represent the decision to develop a new territory through a franchisee as opposed to corporate operations.
 It should be noted that the Group's current priority is to add corporate-operated locations as opposed to franchisee-operated locations.
-Given the rising value of franchise territory given franchise reacquisitions, demand for additional territory is rising among franchisees.
-The Group reviews annually its priority on new corporate locations as opposed to franchise locations.
+Given the rising value of franchise territory because of franchise reacquisitions, demand for additional territory is rising among franchisees.
+The Group reviews annually its priority on establishing new corporate locations as opposed to selling new franchise territories.

-Revenue from franchise-related activities in 2022 grew by 9% compared to 2021 largely because of the growth of the Group's business-to-business channel.
-Profits before tax grew 20% in 2022 compared with 2021 largely driven by the high margin surrounding the sale of franchise territory.
+Revenue from franchise-related activities in 2023 grew by 5% compared to 2022 largely because of the growth of the Group's business-to-business channel.
+Profits before tax decreased 4% in 2023 compared with 2022 largely because of the high margin surrounding the sale of franchise territory in 2022.
 Performance from franchise-related activities are as follows:

-Year ended 31 December 2022 \$'000 Year ended 31 December 2021 \$'000 Change %
+Year ended 31 December 2023 \$'000 Year ended 31 December 2022 \$'000 Change

-Parts and equipment sales 668 806 (17)%
+Parts and equipment sales 670 668 0%

-Business-to-Business sales 9,893 8,941 11%
+Business-to-Business sales 10,480 9,893 6%

-Sales of Franchise Units 63 23 175%
+Sales of Franchise Units 13 63 (79)%

-Total Revenue Franchise Activities 10,624 9,770 9%
+Total Revenue Franchise Activities 11,163 10,624 5%

-Profit before tax (see note 4) 965 805 20%
+Profit before tax (see note 4) 925 965 (4)%